j-q-arnold/varlog/README.md

 * `alpha-...`: Files of varying length without newlines.
-  The internal line parser deals with tokens up to 64K, but longer runs of text do not work.
+  The internal line parser deals with tokens up to 64K, but longer runs of text do not parse.
   Read each of the files to see the behavior.
 * `log-0`: An empty file.
 * `log-10`: A file with 10 lines